 Late Assignments: Make-up assignments are only offered under valid and documented circumstances.
 Typically, all make-up work must be submitted within 72 hours of the grade submission deadline.
-Any assignment submitted after the due date will be penalized a full letter grade each day it is late.
+Any assignment submitted after the due date will be penalized a full letter grade (10%) each day it is late.
+For example, if you submitted an assignment two days late that receives a grade of 95% your grade would be deducted 20% (2 days late10%), meaning your adjusted grade would be 75%.

 Accessibility Services: If you have (or suspect you have) a learning or other disability that requires academic accommodations, you should contact the UF Disability Resource Center (DRC) as soon as possible (dso.ufl.edu/drc).
 Please be sure that necessary accommodations are properly documented by the UFDRC.
-To obtain a classroom accommodation, you must first preregister with the DRC (352.392.8565) by providing appropriate documentation.
+To obtain a classroom accommodation, you must first pre-register with the DRC (352.392.8565) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter which must be presented to your instructors when requesting an accommodation.
 I am always happy to make whatever accommodations you may need to be successful in the course.